In this Article

 Similarly, you may want to display a number as a formatted phone number.

-Sub TestDoubleToPhone() 'declare the string variable Dim strPhone As String 'declare the double and populate the value Dim dblValue As Double dblValue = 555968541 'convert the double to a string with a currency symbol strPhone = Format(dblValue, "(000)-000 0000") 'view the result MsgBox strPhone End Sub
+Sub TestDoubleToPhone() 'declare the string variable Dim strPhone As String 'declare the double and populate the value Dim dblValue As Double dblValue = 555968541 'convert the double to a string in phone number format strPhone = Format(dblValue, "(000)-000 0000") 'view the result MsgBox strPhone End Sub

 would return this result: